-By now, you’ve likely read about my take on low-fat diets and limiting your fruit consumption.
-You’ve probably read my take on how the wrong kinds of chicken, beef, and seafood can mess with your health, too.
+By now, you’ve likely read about Dr. Gundry’s take on low-fat diets and limiting your fruit consumption.
+You’ve probably also read his take on how the wrong kinds of chicken, beef, and seafood can mess with your health, too.

 It’s not that everything is suddenly bad for you.
 It’s that the people behind food industry have convinced themselves they’ve got your best interests at heart … all while doing what they need to do for themselves – keeping their costs low and making bigger profits.

 So today, let’s take a look at their response to one of the country’s biggest epidemics – America’s addiction to sugar.

 Sugar addiction is a huge problem in this country.
 And sure, certain sectors of the food industry try to correct our shared nutritional problems.
 They’re trying to help reduce our sugar consumption.
 The problem is, they’ve come up with the wrong solutions.

 For instance, they replace natural and processed sugar with synthetic products.
 They think sugar is the villain.
 So, they create a chemical substitute, like sucralose, saccharin, and aspartame.

 Problem solved, right?
 You’re sweetening your tea with zero-calorie aspartame.
 You’re no longer using sugar.
 The thing is, food developers have left out a major part of the equation – your body doesn’t know it’s not ingesting sugar!

 Turns out, synthetic solutions to sugar also alter your gut holobiome.
 They kill off your good gut bugs and allow the potential overgrowth of bad ones.

 Well, for starters, once your bad gut bugs take over, you gain weight.
 It happens pretty quickly.
 The crazy thing is, products like Splenda and Sweet’N Low should help you lose weight.
 But they do the opposite.